TemplateDestruction/botmirzapanel-english/README.md

-# Currently in Beta stage
+# English version is currently in Beta stage